olehmelnyk/acme/docs/architecture/diagrams/components/state-patterns.md

 # Component State Patterns

+## Overview

 This document outlines our component state management patterns and best practices.
+It describes how we handle different types of state across our application, from global application state to local component state, ensuring consistent and maintainable state management.

-## State Management Architecture
+## Components

+Our state management architecture consists of several key components:

+1. Global State Layer
+   - Redux Store: For application-wide state
+   - React Context: For feature-specific shared state

+2. Local State Layer
+   - Component State: For component-specific UI state
+   - Form State: For form handling and validation

+3. Cache Layer
+   - Query Cache: For server state management
+   - Local Storage: For persistent client-side storage

 ```mermaid
 graph TD